tim-group/findbugs-jmock/README.md

 # Installation #

-With a configured and running FindBugs installation, download the FindBugs4JMock jar file and place it in the 'plugin' directory of your FindBugs installation.
+With a configured and running FindBugs installation, download the [FindBugs4JMock jar](https://github.com/downloads/Grundlefleck/findbugs-jmock/findbugs4jmock-0.1.0-SNAPSHOT.jar) and place it in the 'plugin' directory of your FindBugs installation.
 FindBugs will automatically enable the JAR the next time an analysis is run.

 # What does the plugin do? #